-Restricted gift of the Antiquarian Society through Joyce Martin Brown, Mrs. Harold T. Martin, Mrs. Edgar J. Uihlein, Melinda Martin Vance
+Purchased with funds provided by the Antiquarian Society through Joyce Martin Brown, Mrs. Harold T. Martin, Mrs. Edgar J. Uihlein, and Melinda Martin Vance

 Albert Sack, The New Fine Points of Early American Furniture (Crown, 1992), 164 (ill.).